sunriselayer/gitbook/learn/sunrise/swap.md

 The module `x/swap` serves the functionalities to swap tokens with the liquidity in the `x/liquiditypool` module.

-### Interface Provider Fee Rewards
+## Interface Provider Fee Rewards

 Any frontend application, wallet, dApp, or protocol that is built on top of the swap module has the ability to earn fees.
 This incentivizes open, composable infrastructure around the Sunrise AMM.

 There are 2 important parameters to note:

+- **interface_fee_rate**
-- <strong>`interface_fee_rate`:</strong> A fee, denoted in percentage, that is taken from the total amount of the swap.
+    A fee, denoted in percentage, that is taken from the total amount of the swap.

+- **interface_provider**
-- <strong>`interface_provider`:</strong> An address that specifies where the fee will be sent.
+    An address that specifies where the fee will be sent.
 If no address is provided, no interface fee will be taken.

 When executing swaps through Sunrise AMM, you can **capture interface fees** by specifying your own fee recipient, maximizing profit per transaction.
 This function is designed to reward **any entity that facilitates swap volume**—from simple frontends to complex financial protocols.